 Prevention and Control Category: KISC Target Species.
 OISC Target Species.
 MoMISC Target Species.

 Report this species if seen on Kauai, Oahu, or Molokai

-Fireweed is already widespread on the islands of Maui, Oahu, Lanai, and Hawaii, but can be prevented from invading Kauai.
+Fireweed is already widespread on the islands of Maui, Lanai, and Hawaii and a few localized detections have been treated on O’ahu, but it can still be prevented from invading Kauai.
 Fireweed is a daisy-like herb that grows up to 2’ high.
 The stem is upright and slender with bright green leaves.
 The leaves are smooth, very narrow (only ¼” wide), have serrated edges, and they reach about 5” long.
 The small yellow flowers have 13 petals and are about the size of a nickel.
 The mature flowers turn into white thistle-like downy seed balls.